-This potato corn chowder is thick, creamy, and packed with hearty flavors.
-Made with tender potatoes, sweet corn, onions, and celery, then finished with crispy bacon and fresh chives, it’s a comforting soup that’s perfect for any season.
-Serve it up for dinner or a satisfying lunch—it’s sure to become a family favorite.
+This potato corn chowder is thick, creamy, and full of flavor.
+Made with tender potatoes, sweet corn, and simple ingredients, it's a comforting soup that is perfect for lunch or dinner.

 What's great about this recipe

-- Convenience ingredients: This recipe uses pantry staples like canned broth, cream-style corn, and frozen corn, combined with fresh ingredients, making it easy to prepare without starting from scratch.
+- Convenience ingredients: Made with pantry staples and a few fresh ingredients, this soup is easy to pull together without starting from scratch.

 Ingredients

-- Dairy – Butter is used to sauté the vegetables and combines with flour to create a thick, creamy base.
-Regular or unsalted butter works well.
-At the end, half-and-half or whole milk is added for a rich, smooth finish.
+Dairy - Butter is used to sauté the vegetables and combine with flour to create a thick base.
+Half-and-half or whole milk is added at the end for a creamy finish.

-- Vegetables – White or yellow onions, celery, and garlic add flavor to the broth.
-Both canned cream-style sweet corn and frozen corn are key components.
-Cream-style corn can be found in the canned vegetable aisle at the grocery store.
-For the potatoes, russets are a great choice because they naturally break down and thicken the soup.
-Yukon gold, yellow, or red potatoes are also good options—they hold their shape and have a creamy texture.
+Vegetables - Onion, celery, and garlic add flavor to the broth.
+Cream-style corn and frozen corn are key ingredients.
+Russet potatoes are a great choice because they break down and help thicken the soup, but Yukon gold, yellow, or red potatoes also work well.

-- Spices – A simple combination of salt and pepper enhances the flavors without overpowering them.
+Spices - Salt and pepper enhance the flavors without overpowering them.

-- Broth – We use chicken broth, but vegetable broth can be substituted if you’re preparing a vegetarian version.
+Broth - Chicken broth works well, but vegetable broth can be used for a vegetarian version.

-- Optional Garnish – Crispy bacon, chives, or green onions make excellent toppings, adding a pop of color and texture.
+Optional Garnish - Crispy bacon, chives, or green onions add color and texture.

 How to make potato corn chowder